mflaks/Memory-Game/README.md

 # Memory
-The objective of the game is to turn over pair of matching cards.
-If you open 2 cards that doesn't match, both cards will be closed and you should try again.
+All of the cards are laid face down on a surface.
+Two cards are flipped face up over each turn.
+If the cards don't match, they will be closed.

-The gol of the game is to open all cards in fewer attemps
+The object of the game is to turn over all pairs of matching cards in fewer attemps as possible

 ![memory](Memory.JPG)